Smoky Chicken Biryani (KFC) (1 Serving)

 Mindful Eating

 Eat slowly and savor each bite.
-This practice can help you recognize when you’re full and prevent overeating.
+This practice can improve digestion and reduce blood sugar spikes.

 Find Glucose response for your favourite foods